 Best Time To Visit Mykonos

 By November, most tourists have gone home, leaving behind a less-crowded, more peaceful island.
-Rates for hotels, car rentals and other expenses are at their lowest, but the party scene is virtually nonexistent this time of year, and some businesses will be shut down for the season.
-The weather is cool with a mix of sunshine, overcast skies and drizzle.
+Rates for hotels, car rentals, and other expenses are at their lowest.
+However, the party scene is virtually nonexistent this time of year, and some businesses will be shut down for the season.

-High season offers travelers the full Mykonos experience, with hot weather, nonstop parties and tourists everywhere.
 Most Greeks and Italians take their annual holiday in the first three weeks of August, and thousands will gravitate to Mykonos for its beautiful beaches and thrilling club scene.
-Prices will be high and many hotels and restaurants will be fully booked, so make your reservations early, and expect to add extra travel time around the island due to constant traffic congestion.
+Prices will be high and many hotels and restaurants will be fully booked, so make your reservations early.
+Also, expect to add extra travel time around the island.
+This is mostly due to constant traffic congestion.

 Places to Stay in Mykonos

 As with nearly everything else in Mykonos, accommodations can be pricey.
 However, good deals are possible to find, especially during the low- and off-seasons.
 Travel website Booking.com is an excellent resource for identifying availability and comparing hotels based on location, amenities, and price.